donam-givita/DiaBLE/README.md

 If you own an iPad you can download the [zipped archive](https://github.com/gui-dos/DiaBLE/archive/refs/heads/main.zip) of this repository and tap _DiaBLE Playground.swiftpm_: DiaBLE was born in fact as a single script for the iPad Swift Playgrounds to test the internal workings of the several troublesome BLE devices I bought, mainly the **Bubble** and the **MiaoMiao**.
 I upgraded it to the version 4.1 of the Playgrounds which still support iOS 15 but I cannot afford to support such transmitters and the WebOOP glucose.space server anymore.

-Currently I am targeting now only the latest betas of Xcode and iOS and focusing on the new Libre 3.
-The new _async / await_ and _actors_ introduced in Swift 5.5 and iOS 15 probably would require a total rewrite of DiaBLE's foundations, as well as the enhanced *Gen2* protocols adopted by the recent Libre 2 Sense/US/CA/AU which haven't been reversed yet.
+Currently I am targeting only the latest betas of Xcode and iOS and focusing on the new Libre 3.
+The new _async / await_ and _actors_ introduced in Swift 5.5 and iOS 15 probably would require a total rewrite of DiaBLE's foundations, as well as the enhanced *Gen2* protocols already adopted by the Libre 2 Sense/US/CA/AU which haven't been reversed yet.

 Still too early to decide the final design (but I really like already the evil logo 😈), here there are some recent screenshots I tweeted or posted in the comments: